 Clinical Significance: Early detection of syphilis, using the CMIA as a screening test, allows for rapid treatment and limits further spread of the disease.
 Additional information about the stage of syphilis infection can be obtained from the RPR and TP-PA tests.
 Left untreated, syphilis can cause devastating systemic problems and increased risk for co-infection with HIV.
-Submission Criteria: Collect 5 mL blood in a gold top/serum separator tube (SST).
+Submission Criteria: The manufacturer recommends collecting 5 mL blood in a gold top/serum separator tube (SST).
 Allow blood to clot at room temperature.
 Centrifuge for 10 minutes.
 Label specimens with a unique identifier.
 Blood collected in a serum separator tube (SST) and centrifuged should be shipped in a cooler on cold packs on the same day as collected.
 Every effort should be made to ship specimens on the same day as collected.
 If it is not possible to ship the same day as collected, store at 2-8°C and ship on cold packs the next business day.
+Avoid shipping on Friday.
+The IDPH Division of Laboratories has determined specimens are acceptable for testing if received in the laboratory between 2-30°C for up to 7 days.

 Rejection Criteria: Specimens will be rejected if they are: Grossly hemolyzed specimens.

 - No submission form.
+Insufficient quantity.

-Insufficient quantity. - No unique identifier on specimen. - Broken or leaking specimen. - Specimen greater than seven days old from collection if stored and shipped cold - Specimen greater than three days old from collection if stored and shipped room temperature.
-Authorization: Providers are authorized by the IDPH Office of Disease Control, STD Section, at 217-782- 2747.
-A provider number will be given, which should be included on the submission form.
+- No unique identifier on specimen.

+- Broken or leaking specimen.

+- Specimen greater than seven days old from collection

+Authorization: Providers are authorized by the IDPH Office of Disease Control, STD Section, at 217-782-

+2747.
+A provider number will be given, which should be included on the submission

+form.